project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 ### Prerequisites

-- 2 Virtual Machines (VMs) - one for the application and the other for the database with minimum system requirements
+- Availability of 2 Virtual Machines (VMs) - one for the application and the other for the database with the following minimum system requirements

     - **Operating System:** Ubuntu 16.04 LTS
     - ***RAM:** 7GB
-    - **CPU:** 2 cores, >2 GHz
+    - **CPU:** 2 cores, > 2 GHz
     - **root access** Should be able to sudo

-- A Fully Qualified Domain Name (FQDN) For example: test.sunbird.org).
+- Access to a Fully Qualified Domain Name (FQDN) For example: test.sunbird.org).

 **Note:** If you're testing Sunbird, you don't have to buy an FQDN.
 All cloud providers give free domain names for their instances.
 For example, Azure: sunbird-test.centralindia.cloudapp.azure.com.
 Check with the cloud provider for details.

-- [SSL certificate](https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate){:target="_blank"} for your domain.
+- A valid [SSL certificate](https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate){:target="_blank"} for your domain.

-**Note:** To generate free SSL, use [Let's Encrypt](https://letsencrypt.org/) for most common cases.
+**Note:** To generate free SSL, use [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} for most common cases.
 The script does not support some free domain names, provided by cloud providers.
 For example, the AWS provided free domain names ec2-13-127-177-29.ap-south-1.compute.amazonaws.com, is not supported because of spammers.
-If our script is not compatible with your cloud provider, purchase a certificate or get a [free one](http://dot.tk).
+If the script is not compatible with your cloud provider, purchase a certificate or get a [free one](http://dot.tk){:target="_blank"}.

-- Run the installation script in the application server
+- Ability to run the installation script in the application server

-- Install Git using the command:
+- An instance of Git for debian/ubuntu.
+Install Git using the command:
-  `sudo apt install git` - for debian/ubuntu
+  `sudo apt install git`

-- 2 servers [ app <=> db ] should able to ping each other
+- Ensure that the two servers - application and DB - are able to ping each other

-  > If you're in aws, you have to open some ports b/w the security groups,
-    for testing we opened all ports b/w these private sec groups
+**Note** If you are in AWS, you have to open few ports between security groups.
+To test, we opened all ports between these private security groups.

-- port 443 accessible from internet for app_server
+- Ensure that port 443 is accessible from the internet for app_server

----

 ### sunbird installation simplified steps: